ndevenish/Hugin/platforms/mac/droplets/apps/_README.txt

 You can download it from http://scriptbuilders.net/files/bpprogressbar1.0.html.

 The "*droplet.apps" are NOT stand-alone programs.
-They need enfuse, aligne_image_stack and the "BP Progress Bar.app" to reside in the same directory.
+They need enfuse, align_image_stack and the "BP Progress Bar.app" to reside in the same directory.